Coastal recreation and byelaws

 Bracklesham

-The slipway at Bracklesham is often covered in shingle which prevents access during the winter.
-From April to September the Foreshore Service periodically clears the ramp and provides a launch and recovery service, subject to weather conditions and resource availability.
+The slipway at Bracklesham is often covered in shingle which prevents access.
+The Foreshore Service clears the ramp 3 times during the summer.

 East Beach